Listen to this article:

 What is fiber?

 Fiber is an essential nutrient, meaning that your body doesn’t make it and you have to find it in your diet.
-Fortunately, there are plenty of foods that are natural sources of dietary fiber.
+Fortunately, there are plenty of foods that are natural sources of fiber.

 Fiber is actually a type of carbohydrate, but unlike carbs that break down into sugar when eaten, fiber is non-digestible.
 This is because people don’t have the enzyme needed to do so.
 Instead of being digested, fiber has several jobs as it passes through the digestive tract.
 Some of these include cleaning out the intestines and feeding good gut bacteria.